 4. PROCEDURES AT THE UNIVERSITY OF ARIZONA

 a) Each student is responsible for obtaining tuition classification determination prior to registration and fee payment.
-This procedure requires each student to complete and file a domicile affidavit form.
-This form is required of all new and returning students who are readmitted after an absence of one or more semesters.
-A student seeking resident status may be required to file supporting documentation necessary to provide a basis for resident classification (driver’s license, employment history, voter registration, physical presence, etc.)
+This procedure requires each student to complete the Statement of Residency Classification or file a domicile affidavit form.
+This is required of all new and returning students who are readmitted after an absence of one or more semesters.
+A student seeking resident status may be required to file supporting documentation necessary to provide a basis for resident classification.

-b) A student desiring a change in classification must complete and file a Petition to Change Residency Classification and is required to file all supporting documentation necessary to provide a basis for resident classification.
+b) A student desiring a change in classification must complete and file a Petition to Change Residency Classification and all supporting documentation necessary to provide a basis for resident classification.
 (See Section III, Paragraph D.)

-c) A student who believes that he or she was incorrectly classified as a non-resident by a Classification Officer may file a written request for review with the University Residency Classification Office no later than 35 days from the last day of registration.
-The signed request should include the student’s current address and telephone number and the reasons why the student claims the classification determination is incorrect.
-Failure to file a timely written request constitutes a waiver of the student’s right to request a hearing before a review committee.
+c) A student who believes that he or she was incorrectly classified as a non-resident by a Residency Classification Officer, may request an appeal with the Residency Review Committee no later than 35 days from the last day of regular registration.
+The signed request will include the student’s current mailing address, the reasons why the individual is challenging the classification determination and a signed statement setting forth all facts in support of the individual’s claim that the classification determination is erroneous.
+Failure to file a request for appeal within the time prescribed shall constitute a waiver of the right to request an appeal.

-e) Written notice of the final decision of the Review Committee shall be sent to the student at his or her most recent address filed with the university.
+e) Written notice of the final decision of the Residency Review Committee shall be sent by certified mail and email to the individual’s current address filed with the university.
 If the student is found to have been incorrectly classified as a non-resident, the university will refund the tuition collected as a non-resident.
 If the Review Committee determines that the student remain as a non-resident, the notice will advise the student that no further University procedures are available and the time to take any legal action may be short.